Validation of foreign studies and degrees: Spain

 The total validation of foreign university studies and degrees in the Spanish system consists of a complete recognition of said studies and degrees in that system.
 The Spanish Ministry of Education and Science is in charge of the procedure.

 The academic degrees, diplomas or certificates on pharmaceutical or medical specialities which were obtained in a foreign country and which qualify the applicant in order to carry out the relevant professions in those countries can be validated as their official equivalents in the Spanish system.

 The Ministry of Education and Science is only responsible for the total validation of a foreign university degree for its Spanish equivalent.
 Any other applications for the partial validation of studies carried out in a foreign country in order to pursue a university study course in Spain must be submitted to the Spanish university itself.

 United States

 The US government does not have a specified agency for recognition and validation of foreign qualifications.
-Instead, responsibility falls on universities and colleges to determine the equivalence for students they admit, on employers for people they employ and on state licensing board for entry into regulated progressions.
+Instead, responsibility falls on universities and colleges to determine the equivalence for students they admit, on employers for people they employ and on state licensing board for entry into regulated professions.
 These bodies may carry out assessment themselves, or contract a private credential evaluation service.

-Credential evaluation is also important for those seeking an H-1B visa, which requires a bachelor's degree or equivalent, and for some categories of permanent resident.
+Credential evaluation is also important for H-1B visas, which require a bachelor's degree or equivalent, and for some categories of permanent resident.
 For H-1Bs, but not permanent resident applications, experience can be counted towards equivalence at the rate of three years of experience equals one year of education.